 GeneCards Summary for PPARD Gene

-PPARD (Peroxisome Proliferator-Activated Receptor Delta) is a Protein Coding gene.
-Diseases associated with PPARD include diabetic cataract and atherosclerosis.
-Among its related pathways are Pathways in cancer and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and lipid binding.
-An important paralog of this gene is NR1I2.
+PPARD (Peroxisome Proliferator Activated Receptor Delta) is a Protein Coding gene.
+Diseases associated with PPARD include Diabetic Cataract and Abdominal Obesity-Metabolic Syndrome 1.
+Among its related pathways are Signaling by Retinoic Acid and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is PPARA.

 Ligand-activated transcription factor.
 Receptor that binds peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Has a preference for poly-unsaturated fatty acids, such as gamma-linoleic acid and eicosapentanoic acid.
 Once activated by a ligand, the receptor binds to promoter elements of target genes.
 Regulates the peroxisomal beta-oxidation pathway of fatty acids.
 Functions as transcription activator for the acyl-CoA oxidase gene.
 Decreases expression of NPC1L1 once activated by a ligand.